 Art it is a multifaceted subject, that gives students the opportunity to explore and understand the visual world around them, whilst unlocking individual creativity and drive.
 There is also considerable scope for the autonomy and the personal qualities of the individual teacher to flourish.
 These factors are recognised in the course which encourages you to question the nature of the subject, to explore priorities and to develop constructive means for meeting the needs and interests of your students.
 You will consider the results of recent and relevant research and reflect upon tried and tested teaching and learning strategies and programmes.
 Just as importantly, you will be encouraged to develop your own ideas and creativity.

 The course is often tailored to the areas of weakness identified by trainees at the start of the course.
 However, typically these topics have included:

-Our ethos is that visual literacy is an essential part of the education of all pupils, aiming to train inspirational teachers to deliver dynamic and exciting art education, that is accessible and challenging for all.
+Our ethos is that visual literacy is an essential part of the education of all pupils, and we aim to train inspirational teachers to deliver dynamic and exciting art education, that is accessible and challenging for all.

-With study of Art and Design at post-16 you will not only be equipped to teach pupils and students in the 11-16 age range but will have opportunities to gain experience of teaching at the 16-19 level.
+With study of Art and Design at post-16 you will not only be equipped to teach pupils and students in the 11–16 age range but you’ll also have opportunities to gain experience of teaching at the 16–19 level.